Group Decision Support System (GDSS)

-- Hardware: It includes electronic hardware like computer, equipment used for networking, electronic display boards and audio visual equipment.
-It also includes the conference facility, including the physical setup – the room, the tables and the chairs – laid out in such a manner that they can support group discussion and teamwork.
+- Hardware: It includes electronic hardware like the computer, equipment used for networking, electronic display boards and audiovisual equipment.
+It also includes the conference facility, including the physical set up – the room, the tables, and the chairs – laid out in such a manner that they can support group discussion and teamwork.

-- Software Tools: It includes various tools and techniques, such as electronic questionnaires, electronic brainstorming tools, idea organizers, tools for setting priority, policy formation tool, etc. The use of these software tools in a group meeting helps the group decision makers to plan, organize ideas, gather information, establish priorities, take decisions and to document the meeting proceedings.
+- Software Tools: It includes various tools and techniques, such as electronic questionnaires, electronic brainstorming tools, idea organizers, tools for setting priority, policy formation tool, etc. The use of these software tools in a group meeting helps the group decision-makers to plan, organize ideas, gather information, establish priorities, take decisions and document the meeting proceedings.
 As a result, meetings become more productive.

 - People: It compromises the members participating in the meeting, a trained facilitator who helps with the proceedings of the meeting, and an expert staff to support the hardware and software.
 The GDSS components together provide a favorable environment for carrying out group meetings.